Rugby league in South Australia: Governing body

 The South Australian Rugby League is responsible for administering the game of rugby league in South Australia.
 South Australia is an Affiliated State of the overall Australian governing body the Australian Rugby League.

+Participation

 State competitions

 There are five senior clubs and six junior clubs located around Adelaide.
 Competitions are run from Under 7s through to First Grade.

 Representative teams are selected each year to compete in the Australian Secondary Schools Rugby League (ASSRL) National Championships at both 15 and 18 years of age respectively, competing against Western Australia, Victoria, Northern Territory and New South Wales Combined Independent Schools (NSW CIS) at both age levels.
 Players who compete representing South Australia each year are eligible to be selected into both the Australian Merit Squad and the Australian Affiliated States Merit Squad at the 15 Years championships, and the Australian Schoolboys as well as the Australian Affiliated States team at the 18 Years championships.

 Competitions

 Adelaide Rugby League Premiership

-The top-level competition in the SARL is alo known as NRLSA Metro and is sponsored as the Sportcentre Cup.
+The top-level competition in the SARL is also known as NRLSA Metro and is sponsored as the Sportcentre Cup.